 A note on pricing for these affordable condos

 Want to stay somewhere fancy?
 Here’s a bit of good news.
-For singles, a district 10 condo (near Orchard Road) really is possible on an income of around $6,000 per month.
+For singles, a District 10 condo (near Orchard Road) is possible on an income of around S$6,000 per month.

-A shoebox unit at The Asana (424 square feet) is a little pricey at an average of $990,000, but it’s not every day that you find a chance to live in prestigious Tanglin.
-It’s close to the Farrer Road MRT station, and there are plenty of small Euro style eateries nearby (read: hipster, fancy, and expensive).
+A shoebox unit at The Asana (424 square feet) is a little pricey at an average of S$1.1M ~ S$1.65M, but it’s not every day that you find a chance to live in the prestigious Tanglin.
+It’s close to the Farrer Road MRT station, and there are plenty of small Euro-style eateries nearby (read: hipster, fancy, and expensive).
 If you drive, you’re just a few minutes away from Botanical Gardens and, of course, downtown Singapore.

 Pros: